The 516th film I have seen in theaters…

 5. Return of the Jedi

-Yes, Rise of Skywalker has walked into the quagmire that is the third film in each trilogy.
+Yes, Rise of Skywalker is the worst.
+It has walked into the quagmire that is the third film in each trilogy.
 Empire is still my favorite.
 Last Jedi holds its place at #2 with New Hope close behind.
-The Force Awakens did enough to stand out at #4, and the bottom two are still safe.
-It is 5-7 that are the murkiest.
-They are essentially tied for me.
-Placement depends on my mood.
+The Force Awakens did enough to stand out at #4.

 All Movies